wdk-docs/node-config-docs/Environment-Variables.md

 (New as of 1.1.0) Some deployment situations rely heavily on environment variables to configure secrets and settings best left out of a codebase.
 [NODE_CONFIG](#node_config) lets you use a JSON string to deal with this, but sometimes simpler, flatter environment variables are better suited.

-To enable custom environment variables, create a configuration file, `custom-environment-variables.json` (or `.yaml` or `.js`) mapping the environment variable names into your configuration structure.
+To enable custom environment variables, create a configuration file, `custom-environment-variables.json` (or `.yaml` or `.js` or `coffee`) mapping the environment variable names into your configuration structure.
 For example:

 ```
 {